Sushiscript/sushiscript/docs/language-specification.md

 <array literal : Array T> = [<T>, <T>, ...] | []
 ```

-Array Literal is of type `Array T` when all of it's element are well typed and of same type `T`.
+Array Literal is of type `Array T` when all of it's element are well-typed and of same type `T`.

 #### 4.7.2 Map Literal